 Most teams are made of up of both counsellors from the community and external counsellors.
 External camp counsellors must be comfortable with sharing accommodations (which may be co-ed) and have minimal access to telephone and internet.

-Each team will be comprised of a Camp Counsellor (Administrator) and several other Camp Counsellors (Programming).
-Together, they will work very closely as a team under the remote supervision of a Frontier College Coordinator who is in turn responsible for reporting to the Regional Manager.
+Each team will be comprised of an Admin Counsellor and 2-4 other Camp Counsellors.
+Together, they will work as a team under the remote supervision of the Frontier College Regional Coordinators and the Regional Director of Quebec, Nunavut and Atlantic Canada.

-Frontier College will provide successful candidates with training in Program Delivery prior to the start of camps.
+Frontier College will provide candidates with a fully-paid training prior to the start of camp.

-- Daily planning & organizing of Day Camp activities
+- Daily planning & organizing of camp activities

-- Ensuring the safety and well-being of all camp participants during Camp hours ( ~ 9-5)
+- Ensuring the safety and well-being of all camp participants during camp hours

-- Establishing and maintaining good relationships with community members, and encouraging their participation in the camps
+- Establishing and maintaining good relationships with community members, and encouraging their participation in the camp

 - Maintaining accurate camp records as required

-- Other duties as assigned by Frontier College
+- Perform other duties as assigned by Frontier College

-- Managing and maintaining camp budget and accounts, including all financial records
+- Manage and maintain camp budget and accounts, including all financial records

-- Ensuring that all camp documentation is maintained, and reported as required
+- Ensure that all camp documentation is maintained and submitted on a weekly basis as required

 - Strong situational problem-solving and conflict-resolution skills